 If you are interested in participating, you will be invited to consent.
-I will email you a consent form before the interview, which you will need to complete and return to me.
-I can send you this in the post with a self-addressed envelope if you prefer.
-You can also take a picture of the signed copy of the form and send it to my email.
-Alternatively, you can opt for verbal consent, which you will give before the interview starts.
+I will email you a consent form before the interview, for you to sign and return to me before the interview.
+If you prefer, I can send you this in the post with a self-addressed envelope.
+You can also take a picture of the signed document and email back to me.
+Alternatively, you can also give verbal consent during the interview if you prefer.